tkephart96/my_notes/sqlnotes.md

 1. Select
 2. From
 3. Where
+4. Group by
+5. Having
-4. Order by
+6. Order by
-5. Limit
+7. Limit

 A quick reminder of all relevant SQL queries and examples on how to use them.